asifsemail/project1/Readme.md

 ### 5. Lifetime Value (LTV) Forecasting (Simran)

 - **Goal**: Predict the customer lifetime value (LTV) and identify the top 25% of high-value customers.
-- **Methodology**: LTV was calculated based on total spend and projected future spending patterns.
+- **Methodology**: LTV was calculated based on a weighted equation suming the total transactions, total spend, and total recent transactions.
+This was then used to create future projections.

 ---